Review – Persona 3 FES

 The third Growlanser game we’ve received stateside, Heritage of War, is actually the fifth in the series.
 We received Growlansers 2 and 3 as the last games of the late Working Designs (what is Gaijinworks up to, anyways?) in the Generations package.
 This game is a more than adequate successor.

 Similar to the third Growlanser, Heritage of War is a Strategy RPG with leanings toward the RPG side.
 You move around the world exploring cities and caves, but when a battle starts, you enter a sort of active-time strategy mode in which you can pause anytime to give orders to any of your allies.
 For those of you who’ve tried Final Fantasy XII, it’s a lot like that with a faster pace and pausing while giving orders.
-In random battles, your allies’ AI can usually take care of things on its own. → Read the rest
+In random battles, your allies’ AI can usually take care of things on its own. → But the future refused to change.

 Review — Eternal Sonata